All posts

 Red-Team Eval Methodology: Pairing Attack Success Rate With Refusal Rate

 An LLM red-team evaluation that reports attack success rate without reporting refusal rate is half a measurement.
-Here's the paired methodology that makes the two numbers mean something together.

 -